johngallagher/clean_up_the_mess/README.md

 Next step - let's pop in the requests we expect to be called.

+This was quite a lot of work to get to grips with what requests need to be called for AWS.

+I've also skipped all the tests except one.

 ### Act 2A - The Normal Way